jabardigitalservice/utilities-go/README.md

 # Utilities Go

-This is Repository for utils for golang
+This is Repository for utility for Golang

-## how to install
+## How to install

 ```bash
 $ go get -u github.com/jabardigitalservice/utilities-go
 ```

-## utilities an available
+## Utilities aAvailable
-- :white_check_mark: lang
+:white_check_mark: lang
-- :white_check_mark: validator
+<br/> :white_check_mark: validator

 ## Contributor

-Anyone can become a contributor to complete the utilities in this repository
+Anyone can become a contributor to complete the utilities in this repository :smile: